Croydon/foreman-vm/readme.md

 The default user credentials for the Ubuntu **AND** Foreman instance are `pilab`/`pilab`.

 Some steps can not be done automatically.
-Once you have started the VM, execute inside the VM the following script to fully install and enable Foreman.
+Once you have started the VM, execute inside the VM the following script **as the pilab user** to fully install and enable Foreman.

 ```
     ~/Desktop/pilab/install.sh